 Kajabi pricing

-Pros: The main pro of Kajabi is that it’s an all-in-one option, meaning that your community is connected to products, website, and email.
-Kajabi also has helpful community features like live rooms and challenges.
+Pros: The main pro of Kajabi is that it's an all-in-one option, meaning that your community is connected to products, website, and email.
+If you hope to run multiple communities one day, there’s the option to get up to three on the Pro Plan.

 #6 Facebook groups — free social media community space

-Facebook groups are one of the OG online communities, and there are millions of groups out there that people can join.
+Facebook groups are the old-school online communities, and there are millions of groups out there that people can join.
 Facebook groups have feeds where people can interact with each other, post questions and comments, and share information.

 Anyone can create a Facebook group, and you can set your group to public or private.
 You can also go live, create events, share polls, and add files so people in your group can find what they need.